CVE-2025-29228

 Executive summary

-A critical command injection vulnerability in Linksys E5600 routers enables unauthenticated attackers to execute arbitrary system commands with elevated privileges.
+A critical command injection vulnerability in the Linksys E5600 router allows unauthenticated attackers to execute arbitrary system commands, posing a severe risk of full device compromise.

 Vulnerability